reasonmethis/docdocgo-core/README.md

 Here we provide additional information that may be useful, mostly for developers, as opposed to users of the bot.

+#### Q: How can I update the default collection?

+A: You can do it in two steps:

+1. Ingest the new content into a new collection using the `/ingest` command.
+2. Rename the new collection to `docdocgo-documentation` using the special admin command `/db rename --default <value of the BYPASS_SETTINGS_RESTRICTIONS_PASSWORD environment variable>`.

 #### Q: I want to fork this repository and use a vector database on my local machine.
 How do I make sure that when I pull updates from the original repository, I don't overwrite my local database?

 A: The easiest way is to set: